 This is a picture of a linen tallit in a natural color (for weekdays) that had the 10-5-6-5 tzitzit windings cut and re-wound to a short set of 7 windings.
 The length is just under a hand span, so it is unlikely that the tassels will catch on anything.
 (The blue is spirulina, although indigo or any other blue will also work, as long as it does not come from a sea snail.)

 Here is a hand-woven tallit katan (small tallit) in the poncho style that had blue warp threads added to the loom.
 The loom artist tied the loose ends as it came off the loom, making tassels.
 This is probably how the tassels looked in ancient Israel in the days when Yahweh gave the command to put a thread of blue in the tassels on the corner.

 The tassels on the sides were loosened, and a thread of blue was added manually, literally to “put a thread of blue in the tassels on the corners” of the garment.

 These tassels are in the tzitzit (lock of hair) style.
-They seem a little long.
-You can shorten them if you want.
-(These will be cut in half.)
-Alternately, you can twist the tassels to form a g’dil style.
+They were trimmed to make them shorter.
+Alternately, you can also twist the tassels to form a g’dil style.
 This garment is in white, with blue on the border.
 (The weave is loose and stiff as the linen is still unwashed.)

 The advantage of putting blue warp threads right on the border is that when the tassels are made, they already have blue.
 (No blue needs to be added.)